Skip to content

 run

-Purpose: run a one-off command in a fresh container on the service network.
+Runs a one-off command in a fresh container on the service network — the difference to exec, which reuses the running one.

 bash